bholeneha/School_District_Analysis/README.md

 ### Scores by School Spending
 ![Scores by School Spending](Images/Scores_by_School_Spending.png)

 The results (above image) for scores by school spending were unaffected by the changes in the data.
+(Since the dataframe looked exactly the same, only the final screenshot is shared above.)

 ### Scores by School Size